Bondage (BDSM): Bondage erotica

 Some people regard bondage to be erotically stimulating or sexually arousing.
 Bondage features in some sexual fantasy scenarios.
 Bondage themes are present in some erotica and pornography.

 Bondage pornography for heterosexual men almost overwhelmingly depicts bound women, rather than bound men, despite the fact that one of the most common fantasies in both sexes is being bound.

+After George W. Bush's 2000 election, there was concern within the pornography industry regarding possible future U.S. Justice Department prosecution over obscene material.
+In 2001, Paul Cambria was commissioned by adult entertainment company Vivid Entertainment to create a list of sex acts that pornography film producers should avoid filming, in order to prevent possible legal problems with the U.S. government; it became known as "The Cambria List".
+The PBS series Frontline in their 2002 program "American Porn" revealed some of the items on the list, which included anything other than very light bondage.
+However, as of 2019, the Cambria List is generally regarded as obsolete within the pornography industry.

 Bondage fantasies often involve dressing in a role outfit.
 Typical outfits for the submissive person invoke common icons of passivity or sexual innocence (e.g. a shepherdess, nun or schoolgirl outfit for women, or a leather slave harness and cuffs, thong, or ancient slave outfit for men).
 In a similar respect, the dominant person's attire often reflect images of power, control, and extreme discipline (a Nazi officer, military officer, police or prison warden uniform).

 In bondage erotica, metal chains are often associated with historical torture and prison scenarios.

-Examples of bondage erotica include Anne Desclos’s Story of O (published under the pen name Pauline Réage), Frank E. Campbell's books and the artwork of Robert Bishop.
+Examples of bondage erotica include Anne Desclos's Story of O (published under the pen name Pauline Réage), Frank E. Campbell's books and the artwork of Robert Bishop.